numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 - When assessing the costs, keep in mind that most users do not read the mailing list, do not look at deprecation warnings, and sometimes wait more than one or two years before upgrading from their old version.
-And that NumPy has many hundreds of thousands or even a couple of million users, so "no one will do or use this" is very likely incorrect.
+And that NumPy has millions of users, so "no one will do or use this" is very likely incorrect.
-- Benefits include improved functionality, usability and performance (in order of importance), as well as lower maintenance cost and improved future extensibility.
+- Benefits include improved functionality, usability and performance, as well as lower maintenance cost and improved future extensibility.
 - Bug fixes are exempt from the backwards compatibility policy.
 However in case of serious impact on users (e.g. a downstream library doesn't build anymore), even bug fixes may have to be delayed for one or more releases.